Quanmuito/enigma/README.md

 - In the project directory, change `.env.example` to `.env`.

+- You can run the project in either `develop` or `production` environment by copy either `docker-compose-dev.yml` or `docker-compose-prod.yml` to `docker-compose.yml`.:
+    - Develop envirionment: Anychange you made to the project will be apply after refresh the page.
+    - Production environment: The project will be built to static and running with nginx, mimic the production environment.

 - Open a terminal on the project directory.

 - Run `docker-compose up` or `docker-compose up -d`